sercankulcu/sercankulcu.github.io/_memory/2010-04-16-what-i-will-not-write-down.md

 ## After What I Will Not Write Down

 I keep returning to the small practical detail, because that is where the feeling is stored.
 A minor detail can be more faithful than a grand summary.

-A minor detail can be more faithful than a grand summary.
 It remains as a modest proof that ordinary life was never as empty as it looked.